 Nothing tastes quite like luscious ripe summer melons—sweet and juicy.
 Distant relatives of cucumbers, cantaloupe, Crenshaw, honeydew and other melons are loaded with goodness.
 Melons supply a scant 60 calories per cup, pack a wealth of nutrients such as carotenes and vitamin C, and are loaded with water (over 85% by weight) for hydration.
-Select whole melons with sweet-smelling rinds (indicating ripeness), as these fruit don’t ripen more off the vine.
+Select whole melons with sweet-smelling rinds indicating ripeness.
 Eat sliced or cube and mix into a delicious summer fruit salad with sprigs of fresh mint.

 - Cantaloupe: Netted rind with orange flesh.
 Each cup supplies over 100% of vitamin C needs and a good dose of beta carotene.